IBMDevConnect/DBS2020/openSource/readme.md

 Agenda :

-1)philosophy of open source - by David Radley
+1) Philosophy of open source - by David Radley

-2)Open source and IBM - Martin Hickey
+2) Open source and IBM - Martin Hickey

-3)Fork the git and fix the issue as per Qiskit standard - Francis Harkins/
+3) Fork the git and fix the issue as per Qiskit standard - Francis Harkins/

-4)Open Source Developer - my Personal Expereince (David and Martin )
+4) Open Source Developer - my Personal Expereince (David and Martin )

-5)Q & A
+5) Q & A

 Speaker Profile :